 What About Grill Pans?

 You would think these would be a great indoor grilling option, right?
 “Grill” is right there in the name, after all.
 But while they can sear perfect-looking grill marks into meats and vegetables, it’s probably not worth investing in one if you already have a standard cast iron pan.
 They work essentially the same way, although the ridges on a grill pan not only mark the food, but funnel the fat away (and make cleanup a little harder, to be honest).
 If you still want one, go for it.
 Or if you want to go a step further, you can get yourself a compact indoor electric grill—also a good option if you don’t have a stove!
 This indoor grill is only about $25, while this fancier $75 model also functions as a panini press and griddle.
-But building layers of smoky flavor in your food via seasoning and/or actual smoke, and then finishing it under the broiler for a bit of char, is probably the best method of recreating real grill flavor when you’re stuck indoors.
+But building layers of smoky flavor in your food via seasoning and/or actual smoke, and then finishing it under the broiler for a bit of char, is probably the best method of recreating real grill flavor when you’re stuck indoors—unless you can get your hands on some Japanese charcoal (or these “Thai style charcoal logs” on Amazon) and try the brilliant skillet hack below!

-For more ideas, including sides, drinks, desserts, and more, check out our Memorial Day Entertaining Headquarters.
+For additional ideas, including sides, drinks, desserts, and more, check out our Memorial Day Entertaining Headquarters.

 Header image courtesy of Chef Steps.